-DRY: A sorority or fraternity which does not permit alcohol on their house premises and, in some cases, does not allow the organization to host an event involving alcohol.
+DRY: A sorority or fraternity which does not permit alcohol on their house premises and, in some cases, does not allow the organization to host a party involving alcohol.

-DUES: Monetary costs of membership in a sorority or fraternity used to fund operations, events, and national fees.
+DUES: Monetary costs of membership in a sorority or fraternity that are used to fund the costs of operations, events, and national fees.